maratai/craftery/fiber_arts/looms.md

 # Floor Looms

 ## [Inagaki Kiryou](https://www.inagakikiryou.com/) floor loom [R-25](https://www.inagakikiryou.com/r25.html)
 Japanese floor loom.
 I have one on order (paid in advance and built to order).
-It will be at least three months of build time plus shipping - not cheap, since it's international freight, plus whatever customs duties are levied.
+It will be at least three months of build time (ETA June 2026) plus shipping - not cheap, since it's international freight, plus whatever customs duties are levied.

+This [assembly manual](https://github.com/maratai/craftery/blob/main/fiber_arts/H25_assembly.pdf) Inagaki Kiryou shared with me is for the H25, but I was told that it was essentially the same steps.
+(I had an assembly quesetion ahead of time.)

 **Specs**
 - **weight:** I've inquired out of curiosity!